Risk factors for aortic dissection include:

 - An aortic valve defect (bicuspid aortic valve)

-- A narrowing of the aorta you're born with (aortic coarctation)
+- A narrowing of the aorta at birth (aortic coarctation)

 - Turner's syndrome.
 High blood pressure, heart problems and a number of other health conditions may result from this disorder.